-As we get older, we often appreciate places that are calm and not too busy.
-In this article, we will explore 20 of the quietest places to live in the United States.
+Some places just have a way of slowing everything down.
+In this article, we explore 20 of the quietest places to live in the United States.

 So, let’s find out more about these wonderful, quiet towns that might just be your next home!